 Stage Summary of activity Receipt and Opening ITQ logged upon opening in alignment with UK SBS's procurement procedures.
 Any ITQ Bid received after the closing date will be rejected unless circumstances attributed to UK SBS, the Contracting Authority or the eSourcing Portal beyond the bidder control are responsible for late submission.
 Compliance check Check all Mandatory requirements are acceptable to the Contracting Authority.
 Unacceptable Bids maybe subject to clarification by the Contracting Authority or rejection of the Bid.
 Scoring of the Bid Evaluation team will independently score the Bid and provide a commentary of their scoring justification against the criteria.
 Clarifications The Evaluation team may require written clarification to Bids Re - scoring of the Bid and Clarifications Following Clarification responses, the Evaluation team reserve the right to independently re-score the Bid and Clarifications and provide a commentary of their re-scoring justification against the Evaluation criteria.
-Moderation meeting To confirm contents of the feedback letters to provide details of scoring and relative and proportionate feedback on the unsuccessful Bidders response Due diligence of the Bid the Contracting Authority may request the following requirements at any stage of the Procurement: Submission of insurance documents from the Bidder Request for evidence of documents / accreditations referenced in the / Invitation to Quote response / Bid and / or Clarifications from the Bidder Taking up of Bidder references from the Bidders Customers.
-Financial Credit check for the Bidder Validation of unsuccessful Bidders To confirm contents of the letters to provide details of scoring and meaningful feedback on the unsuccessful Bidders Bid in comparison with the successful Bidders Bid.
+Moderation meeting (if required to reach an award decision) To review the outcomes of the Commercial review To agree final scoring for each Bid, relative rankings of the Bids To confirm contents of the feedback letters to provide details of scoring and relative and proportionate feedback on the unsuccessful Bidders response Due diligence of the Bid the Contracting Authority may request the following requirements at any stage of the Procurement: Submission of insurance documents from the Bidder Request for evidence of documents / accreditations referenced in the / Invitation to Quote response / Bid and / or Clarifications from the Bidder Taking up of Bidder references from the Bidders Customers.
+Financial Credit check for the Bidder Validation of unsuccessful Bidders • To confirm contents of the letters to provide details of scoring and meaningful feedback on the unsuccessful Bidders Bid in comparison with the successful Bidders Bid.